aksnzhy/xlearn/doc/api_list.rst

   -f <fold_number>     :  Number of folds for cross-validation (If we set --cv option).
 Using 5 by default.

-  -nthread <thread number> :  Number of thread for multiple thread lock-free learning (Hogwild!).
+  -nthread <thread_number> :  Number of thread for multiple thread lock-free learning (Hogwild!).

+  -block <block_size>  :  Block size for on-disk training.

   --disk               :  Open on-disk training for large-scale machine learning problems.